 The future of remote work

 In the U.S. alone, an estimated 32.6 million Americans will be working remotely by 2025, accounting for about 22% of the workforce.
-Remote work offers the flexibility, autonomy, and work-life balance that talent seeks in today’s world of work — in fact, 98% of workers express the desire to work remotely, at least part of the time.
+This new normal of working offers the flexibility, autonomy, and work-life balance that talent seeks in today’s world of work— in fact, 98% of workers express the desire to work remotely, at least part of the time.

 More companies offer remote work opportunities to remain competitive in today’s hiring market and to attract and retain top talent.
-Employers continue to incorporate remote work as part of their global expansion strategy to broaden their talent pool across international borders, expand into new markets, and reach new customers.
+Employers continue to incorporate working from home as part of their global expansion strategy to broaden their talent pool across international borders, expand into new markets, and reach new customers.

 As businesses worldwide realize the benefits of hiring, managing, and supporting employees from anywhere, remote work continues to trend into the future.